A lot of beginners don’t know that your website has hidden WordPress user insights that you can use to grow your business.

 For example, you can automatically create user segments based on specific pages they visit and start a drip automation push messages.

 We hope this article provided you with some useful hacks to find hidden WordPress user data on your website.
-You may also want to see our tips on how to create an email newsletter, and how to add web push notification to communicate with users after they leave your website.
+You may also want to see our guide on how to create an email newsletter, or our expert pick of the best web push notification software.